 Among dynamic changes nowadays, innovation is the heart of the business.
 It creates differentiation and business advancement to strive firmly and sustainably.
 The Company, therefore, enhances and drives the "Culture of Innovation" within the organization.
 The Company places high importance on learning and developing new creative ideas unstoppably, to fabricate valuable innovations which enhance maximum efficiency and effectiveness of the business operation.
 The Company focuses on internal development of new innovations, by reinforcing all employees to participate in creating innovative procedures, products and business concepts.
-Such knowledge is disseminated through contests of the Innovation Days and the Process Excellence Award, both of which are held yearly.
-Besides, the Company also reinforces external innovations.
+Such knowledge is disseminated through contests of the Innovations.
 The collaboration between CPALL and 11 alliances from government and business sectors, including researchers and the Incubation Center on Business Innovation of several universities throughout Thailand, is formed to provide Thai business partners and SMEs with opportunities and channels to showcase their innovative, quality products through 7 Innovation Awards in the "Thailand Synergy for Thai SMEs".
 This is a means by which each company converts its own knowledge to create added value for the benefit of the economy, the society and the nation.